tarakanbg/ptd.vateud.net/README.md

 * A notification email is sent *to the pilot's instructor* informing him that his trainee has passed the test and about his mark

+### Upon theory exam results expiration

+* When 180 days have passed after a successful theory exam and the pilot still hasn't taken his practical and hasn't been upgraded to his desired rating, ATSimtest expires the exam and the pilot has to re-sit it
+* A notification email is sent to the pilot, advising him that the theory exam has expired and he should request a new exam token
+* A notification email is sent to the admins, advising them that the theory exam has expired and listing the affected pilot details

+### Upon theory exam token reissue request

+* After the pilot has used the button in their public profile to request a new theory exam token:
+* A notification email is sent to the pilot, advising him that the request has been successfully sent to the PTD staff
+* A notification email is sent to the admins, advising them of the reissue request, so that they can process it

 ### Upon marking the pilot as ready for pracitcal

 * When a pilot's record is edited to mark him as "Ready for practical exam" (either by his Instructor or by an admin):
 * A notification email is sent *to all examiners* informing them there's a new pilot waiting for